Weber Spirit 310: The Best Cheap Gas Grill You Can Buy

 At $400, it’s a good value.
 It may not sound cheap, but Weber has leveraged off-shoring to lower the cost of the grill.
 Many years ago, I paid $500 for essentially the same grill.
 It’s rare to see the cost of a high quality item go down in price over the years.

 Tip: You can further increase the value by getting it preassembled.
-Ace/Tru Value still offer this service for free.
+Ace/Tru Value may still offer this service for free.

 It has such a cult following that its fan site is over 10 years old.
-It’s regularly used by pros and only costs $250.
-If you ever want to do real barbecue - authentic slow-cooked ribs, brisket, and pulled pork with a great smoky flavor - you gotta get a charcoal smoker.
+It’s regularly used by pros and costs less than $250.
+If you ever want to do real barbecue – authentic slow-cooked ribs, brisket, and pulled pork with a great smoky flavor – you gotta get a charcoal smoker.
 As much as I covet the Summit, it can’t touch “the bullet” for taste.

 Thank you for a great article.
 I can personally attest to the quality of the Weber brand, thanks to your introduction to this product line.
 Also, I will be going back to the manual to see what their scheduled maintenance cycle recommends for parts replacement/cleanup/maintenance.